python/devguide/parser.rst

 .. important::
     When defining invalid rules:

-    * Make sure all custom invalid rules raise :exc:`SyntaxError` exceptions (or a subclass if it).
+    * Make sure all custom invalid rules raise :exc:`SyntaxError` exceptions (or a subclass of it).
     * Make sure **all** invalid rules start with the ``invalid_`` prefix to not impact performance of parsing correct Python code.
     * Make sure the parser doesn't behave differently for regular rules when you introduce invalid rules